neverything/laravel-claude-code-setup/README.md

 # Laravel Claude Code Setup 🚀

 **One-command setup** for Claude Code with Laravel development.
-Automatically configures all MCP servers for the ultimate AI-powered Laravel development experience with **Figma integration**.
+Automatically configures all MCP servers for the ultimate AI-powered Laravel development experience.

 ## 🎯 What This Does